Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/coordination/0500-10-24-tasking-manager-admin.md

 3. Click the file name to highlight the file and then click ‘Open’
 4. The area of interest defined in the GeoJSON or KML file will appear in the map frame, and you will then be asked to choose how the area of interest is split into individual tasks.  **There are two options**:

--      Square Grid - AOI is automatically split into grid cells and each cell becomes a task.
+    **Square Grid** - AOI is automatically split into grid cells and each cell becomes a task.
--      Arbitrary Geometries - Each individual polygon in the AOI represents an individual task.
+    **Arbitrary Geometries** - Each individual polygon in the AOI represents an individual task.
 If the AOI consists of one polygon, the project will have just one task.

-Note: this guide only covers the square grid option.
+>this guide only covers the square grid option.

+Notes only below this line
+---

 Google discussion group on TM - https://groups.google.com/a/hotosm.org/forum/?utm_medium=email&utm_source=footer#!msg/tm-project-managers/5OVNGMBsQv0/01Wxw95cBwAJ